OfficeDev/office-js-docs-pr/docs/develop/platform-specific-requirement-sets.md

 Each application that supports Office Add-ins has its usual set of available platforms.
 For a comprehensive listing, see [Office client application and platform availability for Office Add-ins](/javascript/api/requirement-sets).
 For the purpose of this discussion, we'll focus on Excel, Outlook, PowerPoint, and Word.

-Cross-platform requirement sets are at least available on Windows, Mac, and in a browser.
+Cross-platform requirement sets are available on Windows, Mac, and in a browser.
 Depending on the features being made available, a requirement set may also be supported on iPad or mobile platforms.

 However, platform-specific requirement sets provide support for a subset of the usual platforms.
 For example, online-only requirement sets provide APIs that are only available when the add-in runs in a web browser.
 Similarly, desktop-only requirement sets provide APIs that may only be available when the add-in runs in Windows and Mac.
 See the specific requirement set page for actual platform support.